OCHA-DAP/hdx-python-country/README.rst

 internal static files.)

 This library is part of the `Humanitarian Data Exchange`_ (HDX) project.
-If you have humanitarian-related data, please upload your datasets to HDX.
+If you have humanitarian related data, please upload your datasets to HDX.

 -  `Usage <#usage>`__
 -  `Countries <#countries>`__